HelvioFilho/vegan-recipes/README.md

 ## Features

-- [x] Browse a variety of recipes with detailed information
+- [x] Browse a wide range of recipes with detailed information
-- [x] Step-by-step cooking instructions for every recipe
+- [x] Follow step-by-step instructions for each recipe
-- [ ] Favorite recipes to save them for later
+- [x] Mark recipes as favorites to save them for later
-- [x] Search for recipes by name, difficulty, or category
+- [x] Search recipes by name, difficulty, or category
-- [ ] Rate recipes and share your feedback
+- [ ] Rate and provide feedback on recipes
-- [ ] Access your favorited recipes offline
+- [ ] Access your saved favorites offline

 ## Technologies